redux-orm/redux-orm/README.md

 ### Use with React

-Use memoized selectors to make queries into the state. `redux-orm` uses smart memoization: the below selector accesses `Author` and `AuthorBooks` branches (`AuthorBooks` is a many-to-many branch generated from the model field declarations), and the selector will be recomputed only if those branches change.
+Use memoized selectors to make queries into the state.
+Redux-ORM uses smart memoization: the below selector accesses `Author` and `AuthorBooks` branches (`AuthorBooks` is a many-to-many branch generated from the model field declarations), and the selector will be recomputed only if those branches change.
 The accessed branches are resolved on the first run.

 ```javascript
 // selectors.js